Mattlister/The-Monkees-Monkees/TESTING.md

 ### Get in Touch

  * The Navigation Bar.
-The same testing was carried out as the homr page through out the site.
+The same testing was carried out as the home page through out the site.
 Tested and working.

  * The main Hero Image was again, consitently tested throughout the site.
 Tested and working.